openpnp/openpnp/GcodeDriver.md

 Please see [[GcodeDriver: Example Configurations]] for some community contributed example configurations.
 If you find one that matches your controller you can use it as a starting point for your own system.

 # Configuration

+To configure the GcodeDriver it is necessary to at least set a COMMAND_CONFIRM_REGEX and one or more commands.
+The COMMAND_CONFIRM_REGEX is a regular expression that the driver will use to match responses from the controller.
+When the response matches it considers a command to be complete.
+Defining commands tells the driver what to send to your controller when OpenPnP wants to perform a certain action.

 ## Variable Substitution

-All of the commands below support variable substitution.
+All of the commands support variable substitution.
 Variables are in the form of {VariableName:Format}.
 The variable names available to each command are listed with the command below.
 The format is a [Java style format string](https://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html), similar to printf.
 If no format is specified the format defaults to `%s`, which simply converts the variable's value to a string.

 In the commands below, if a command has variables available they are listed in a table after the command.

-## Command List
+## Commands

 This is a list of Gcode configuration options available for the GcodeDriver.
-Each of these options can be specified in the `machine.xml` or in the (TODO: configuration panel).
+Each of these options can be specified in the `machine.xml` or in the configuration panel.
 When the driver is commanded by OpenPnP to perform an action it looks up the appropriate Gcode, performs variable substitution and then sends it to the controller.

-Commands may contain newline characters.
-Each line is sent to the controller in turn, waiting for a response before sending the next.
+Commands can contain multiple lines to send to the controller.
+Each line is sent as a command and the driver waits for the COMMAND_CONFIRM_REGEX to match before sending the next one.

-### connect-command
+### CONNECT_COMMAND

 Sent after the driver finishes connecting to the serial port.
 Can be used to send any initialization parameters the controller needs.